ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## MQTT PubSub Application Profile {#mqtt-pubsub}

 The steps MQTT clients go through are similar to the CoAP clients as described in {{coap_profile}}.
-This document describes the exchanges between the Clients and KDC using CoAP and CBOR.
+Note that the exchanges between the Clients and KDC use CoAP and CBOR.
 The payload that is carried in MQTT messages will be protected using COSE.
+While these exchanges may be carried out using their corresponding equivalents in HTTP and JSON-based encoding, it is considered out of scope for this document.

 In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}} 'scope' captures permissions for not a single topic but a topic filter.
 Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.
+Hence, it is important to distinguish application groups and security groups as in {{I.D.ietf.core-groupcomm-bis}}, and understand that the {{I-D.ietf-ace-key-groupcomm}} refers to security groups.

+To be able join the right security group associated with requested topics (application groups), the client needs to discover the (application group, security group) association.
+In MQTT, $SYS/ has been widely adopted as a prefix to topics that contain broker-specific information, and hence, can be used by the broker for this purpose.
+In typical implementations, Clients that subscribe to one or more SYS-Topics receive the current value on the SYS topics as soon as they subscribe, and then after periodically.

+For an MQTT client we envision the following steps to take place:

+1. Client learns the (application group, security group) associations from the $SYS topic (this topic is RECOMMENDED to be a protected topic).
+These associations MAY be published under another topic.
+2. Client computes the corresponding security groups for its application groups, and sends token requests for the security groups to AS.
+3. Client sends join requests to KDC to gets the keys for these security groups.
+4. Client authorises to the Broker with the token (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
+5. A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
+RS validates the PUBLISH message by checking the topic's security group association and the stored token.
+6. A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
+A topic filter may correspond to multiple topics but MUST belong to a single security group.
+If requested topics are in multiple security groups, then these topics SHOULD be separated into the corresponding topic filters in the SUBSCRIBE message.

 # Security Considerations